bitwarden/help/_articles/features/auto-fill-android.md

 {% callout success %}
 *Most* auto-fill scenarios rely on the attribution of URIs to Login items.
 If you're unfamiliar with using URIs, brush up using our [Using URIs]({% link _articles/features/uri-match-detection.md %}) article.

+Please note that custom fields are not currently supported in Mobile auto-fill.
 {% endcallout %}

 ## Auto-fill on Android